Wells Fargo: SEC settlement for insider trading case

-Wells Fargo fake accounts scandal
+Wells Fargo cross-selling scandal

 In September 2016, Wells Fargo was issued a combined total of $185 million in fines for opening over 1.5 million checking and savings accounts and 500,000 credit cards on behalf of customers without their consent.
-The Consumer Financial Protection Bureau issued $100 million in fines, the largest in the agency's five-year history, along with $50 million in fines from the City and County of Los Angeles, and $35 million in fines from the Office of Comptroller of the Currency.
+The Consumer Financial Protection Bureau (CFPB) issued $100 million in fines, the largest in the agency's five-year history, along with $50 million in fines from the City and County of Los Angeles, and $35 million in fines from the Office of Comptroller of the Currency.
 The scandal was caused by an incentive-compensation program for employees to create new accounts.
 It led to the firing of nearly 5,300 employees and $5 million being set aside for customer refunds on fees for accounts the customers never wanted.
 Carrie Tolstedt, who headed the department, retired in July 2016 and received $124.6 million in stock, options, and restricted Wells Fargo shares as a retirement package.

 On October 12, 2016, John Stumpf, the then chairman and CEO, announced that he would be retiring amidst the scandals.
-President and Chief Operating Officer Timothy J. Sloan succeeded Stumpf, effective immediately.
+President and chief operating officer Timothy J. Sloan succeeded Stumpf, effective immediately.
 Following the scandal, applications for credit cards and checking accounts at the bank plummeted.
 In response to the event, the Better Business Bureau dropped accreditation of the bank.
 Several states and cities ended business relations with the company.

 An investigation by the Wells Fargo board of directors, the report of which was released in April 2017, primarily blamed Stumpf, who it said had not responded to evidence of wrongdoing in the consumer services division, and Tolstedt, who was said to have knowingly set impossible sales goals and refused to respond when subordinates disagreed with them.
 Wells Fargo coined the phrase, "Go for Gr-Eight" – or, in other words, aim to sell at least 8 products to every customer.
 The board chose to use a clawback clause in the retirement contracts of Stumpf and Tolstedt to recover $75 million worth of cash and stock from the former executives.

 In February 2020, the company agreed to pay $3 billion to settle claims by the United States Department of Justice and the Securities and Exchange Commission.
 The settlement did not prevent individual employees from being targets of future litigation.
 The Federal Reserve put a limit to Wells Fargo's assets, as a result of the scandal.
 In 2020, Wells Fargo sold $100 million in assets to stay under the limit.